theblackcat102/yt_trending_backend/README.md

 pip install -r requirements.txt
 ```

-Initialize the database table
+###  Initialize the database table

 ```
 python models.py
 ```

+you may also want to execute the fn.sql and setup.sql if you want to speed things up such as keyword search etc

+This backend also relies on [fuzzystrmatch](https://www.postgresql.org/docs/10/fuzzystrmatch.html) extension for finding similar tags.

-Once you have populate the table with data you can run the server using this command
+### Once you have populate the table with data you can run the server using this command

 ```
 uvicorn main:app